2000Deba/NoPassMobile/README.md

 ## 🔐 Security & Safety

-This application is developed with security best practices in mind and is scanned by **Google Play Protect**, which reports no harmful behavior during installation.
+This application is developed with security best practices in mind.

-At the time of installation, the APK is scanned by **Google Play Protect**, which reports no harmful behavior.
+During installation, the APK is scanned by **Google Play Protect**.
+No harmful behavior was reported during the scan.

 <div align="center">
-  <p><strong>Google Play Protect Scan Result</strong></p>
+  <p><strong>Google Play Protect – Installation Scan Result</strong></p>
   <img
     src="./screenshots/google-play-protect-scan.png"
     height="500"